 - HIV infection is often diagnosed through rapid diagnostic tests (RDTs), which detect the presence or absence of HIV antibodies.
 Most often these tests provide same day test results; essential for same day diagnosis and early treatment and care.

 - There is no cure for HIV infection.
 However, effective antiretroviral (ARV) drugs can control the virus and help prevent transmission so that people with HIV, and those at substantial risk, can enjoy healthy and productive lives.

 - It is estimated that currently only 54% of people with HIV know their status.
 In 2014, approximately 150 million children and adults in 129 low- and middle-income countries received HIV testing services.

-- By end-2015, 17.0 million people living with HIV were receiving antiretroviral therapy (ART) globally.
+- Only half of the people that tested positive for HIV are receiving antiretroviral therapy (ART) globally.

 - Between 2000 and 2015, new HIV infections have fallen by 35%, AIDS-related deaths have fallen by 28% with some 7.8 million lives saved as a result of international efforts that led the global achievement of the HIV targets of the Millennium Development Goals.